Online Help

 NEW

-Playlists +
+Search +

-You can create playlists from any of the 500 songs – and these will be synced across all your Quartet apps.
+You can create playlists from any of the 650+ songs – and these will be synced across all your Quartet apps.

-The Playlists+ screen shows all the songs in the Song Library.
+The Search+ screen shows all the songs in the Song Library.
 Use the Search box to type in what you’re looking for – whether it’s an individual song, a style, songs by a particular artist, time-signature or bpm, etc.

-You can select any songs in the list to be added to a new Playlist – tap the small square box in the Select column.
+You can select any songs in the list to be added to a new or existing playlist – tap the small square box in the Select column.
 Use the Search function to help you locate the songs you want.
+When ready, tap on ‘Save Selected’ – and choose either ‘Add to existing playlist’ or ‘Add to new playlist’.

 My Playlists